gautamdhameja/substrate-runtime-contract-sample/README.md

-> **This sample is not compatible with the latest release of Substrate.
-The underlying APIs have evolved quite a bit.
+> **This sample is not compatible with the latest release of Substrate because the APIs have evolved quite a bit.
 The repo is being archived for the same reason.
-Please do not use this sample.**
+Please do not use this sample.
+> The underlying APIs in Substrate have been replaced by chain extensions and contract-to-runtime interaction is possible with that - https://github.com/paritytech/substrate/pull/9276**

 # Substrate Runtime-Contract Sample